Role

 Career overview

-Before joining the Product Design team in 2015, Rebecca studied her PhD in the School of Art & Design at NTU, and was a Lecturer and Module Leader in the Institute of Arts and Humanities at the University of Worcester for 5 years.
+Before joining the Product Design department in 2015, Rebecca studied her PhD in Nottingham School of Art & Design at NTU, and was a Lecturer and Module Leader in the Institute of Arts and Humanities at the University of Worcester for 5 years.

-Her curatorial and gallery roles have included curating Product Lifetimes And The Environment (PLATE) and Future Factory showcases, Committee Member and Exhibitions Coordinator for Surface Gallery and Chair of the Board of Directors for Primary artist studios and gallery in Nottingham.
+Her curatorial and gallery roles have included curating Product Lifetimes And The Environment (PLATE) and Future Factory showcases, a Committee Member for Surface Gallery and Chair of the Board of Directors for Primary artist studios and gallery in Nottingham (2013-2016).

 Research areas

-Dr Rebecca Gamble's research interests stem from her PhD ‘The Practice of Everyday (Virtual) Life’ gained in 2015 from the School of Art & Design at NTU, and current teaching and PhD supervision.
+Dr Rebecca Gamble's research interests stem from her PhD ‘The Practice of Everyday (Virtual) Life’ gained in 2016 from the Nottingham School of Art & Design at NTU, and current teaching and PhD supervision.
 This includes:

-- Speculative and Critical Design; challenging expectations about the role objects play in everyday life
+• Speculative / Critical Design; challenging expectations about the role objects play in everyday life

-- Politics; the power of design for positive social change, including activist strategies, gender, diversity, ethics and sustainability
+• Politics; the power of art/design for positive social change, including activist strategies, gender, diversity, ethics and sustainability

-- Methodologies; practice-led research, qualitative research, ethnography, observation, semi-structured and unstructured interviews, participatory action research
+• Methodologies; practice-led research, qualitative research, ethnography, observation, semi-structured interviews, participatory action research

 Publications